Ear Piercing Pain: Does Getting Your Ears Pierced Hurt?

 Ways To Deal With Ear Piercing Pain

-For instance, putting your mind in a different place or focusing on something besides the pain is a great tactic for minimizing how much pain you feel.
+For instance, putting your mind in a different place and focusing on something besides the pain is a great tactic for minimizing how much pain you feel.
 For this, anything from listening to music to talking to a friend or family member can help you more than you might expect.

 Try to think positively!
-Remember untold millions of people have gotten the same piercings you're getting.
+Remember millions of people have gotten the same piercings you’re getting.
 Furthermore, you should remind yourself that the pain of a piercing is over very quickly and tends to become lesser and lesser with each passing moment afterward.